ModernMAK/UniVox/Notes/Part 4 - Registration Please.md

 ---
 Alright, lets try this out...
 ---
+# Revision 2
-# Looking at our ID Types, it would be nice if they weren't arbitrary, and actually were the keys into the lookup table this complicated things though.
+Looking at our ID Types, it would be nice if they weren't arbitrary, and actually were the keys into the lookup table this complicated things though.

 In our current system, by registering a mod, we reserve a dictionary for each of our types.
 This is nice since we use arrays to index our types...
 But I suppose I should start by specifying how our current system works.